 George Orwell Went to fight in the Spanish civil war because of his sympathies for the Republican movement.
 Also, gave up his privileged upbringing to work as a 'down and out' worker in Paris and London.
 Mahatma Gandhi Leader of non-violent movement for Indian independence.
 Aung San Suu Kyi Leader of Burmese opposition party.
 Kept under house arrest for several years.
 Desmond Tutu Outspoken critic of the apartheid regime in South Africa.
 Leading figure in the reconciliation movement in the post-apartheid era.
 Dalai Lama Spiritual and political leader of the Tibetan people.
 Led non-violent resistance to Chinese rule in Tibet.

 Amelia Earhart First female to fly solo across the Atlantic.
 Emmeline Pankhurst Leading suffragette in the UK.
-Emmeline Pankhurst went to jail several times for her protests to gain women the vote.
-Joan of Arc Peasant girl who went to Dauphin of France to encourage him to fight English occupation.
+Emmeline ( and Pankhurst went to jail several times for her protests to gain women the vote.
+AL Z I Joan of Arc Peasant girl who went to Dauphin of France to encourage him to fight English occupation.
 Led French army into battle.
-St Teresa of Avila Founded many religious orders and wrote about mystical experiences at a time of the Spanish inquisition, when women rarely played any role in public life.
+St Teresa of Avila Founded many religious orders and wrote about PA mystical experiences at a time of the Spanish inquisition, when women rarely played any role in public life.
 Boudicca Leader of British revolt against Roman occupation.

-Edith Cavell Nurse in Belgium during World War One.
+G Edith Cavell Nurse in Belgium during World War One.
 Arrested and executed for helping allied servicemen escape back to England.
 Shortly before her execution, said 'Patriotism is not enough.
 I must have no hatred or bitterness towards anyone.'
 Odette Sansom British secret service agent during World War Two.
 She was captured, tortured and sent to Ravensbruck concentration camp, but she survived the war.
 Abraham Lincoln US president during American civil war.
 Later extended aims of civil war to ending slavery in America.

-William Tyndale Translated Bible into English, which at the time was forbidden.
-For his controversial views he was later arrested and executed.
-Leonard Cheshire British pilot in RAF during World War Two.
-Made over 103 missions during six years of war.
-After war, set up charity for the disabled.
+William Wilberforce Leader of campaign against slavery.
+Leonardo da Vinci Italian scientist and noted polymath who made discoveries in areas such as human anatomy which were discouraged at the time.

 Page Citation: Pettinger, Tejvan, "Courageous people", Oxford, www.biographyonline.net 2 November 2013 "Los Valientes" -- the courageous ones.
 The brave.
 The subject matter holds lessons to be learned by the actions of three men who did not retreat from a strong personal sense of duty to family and to community.
 Fortunately, courage can be looked at through the lenses of humor as well.
 One of the most memorable examples occurs in this song from the film THE WIZARD OF OZ.

-COWARDLY LION Courage.
+COWARDLY LION

+Courage.
 What makes a King out of a slave?
 Courage.